Frequently Asked Questions

 9. Can I use the Seamless Sump® with an aquarium I already have?

-H2Overflow® FAQs (Please Watch Our Video on Our H2Overflow®)
+H2Overflow® FAQs (Watch Our Video on Our H2Overflow®)

 1. What happens if the H2Overflow® gets clogged?